alex-dr/conifer/README.md

 EnvironmentConfig(prefix='MYAPP.')
 ```

-Will successfully load the following key-value pairs for the schema used in the example above:
+It will successfully load the following key-value pairs for the schema used in the example above:

 ```bash
 export MYAPP.PORT = '1234'  # loads as integer 1234